Exclusive · Google Ads Sourced

 Pedestrian fatalities have remained elevated in Milwaukee and Madison dense-urban corridors.
 Wisconsin\'s reasonable-care premises duty extends to crosswalk-adjacent property.
 Comparative fault analysis is critical given 51% bar.

 We focus on cases firms actually want to buy.
-Med-mal leads can be added on request, but they are not part of our headline coverage given the $750K Mayo cap and Wisconsin Injured Patients & Families Compensation Fund procedure.
+Med-mal leads can be added on request, but they are not a focus area given the $750K Mayo cap and Wisconsin Injured Patients & Families Compensation Fund procedure.

 The Law